adambard/learnxinyminutes-docs/haml.html.markdown

 /
-  There are many types of filters (:markdown, :javascript, :coffee, :css, :ruby and so on) Also you can define own filter using Haml::Filters
+  There are many types of filters (:markdown, :javascript, :coffee, :css, :ruby and so on) Also you can define your own filters using Haml::Filters

 ```